IslamSakib/Moneybag-Website-Plugins/moneybag-wordpress-plugin/README.md

 # Moneybag WordPress Plugin

-A comprehensive WordPress plugin providing Elementor widgets for Moneybag payment gateway integration with modern React-based forms.
+A comprehensive WordPress plugin providing Elementor widgets for Moneybag payment gateway integration with modern React-based forms and optimized global styling.

 ## 🎯 Overview

 The Moneybag WordPress Plugin enables seamless integration of Moneybag payment services into WordPress websites through Elementor.
-It features three powerful widgets for merchant registration, pricing display, and sandbox testing.
+It features three streamlined widgets for merchant registration, pricing display, and sandbox testing - all using a unified global CSS system.

 ## ✨ Features